ShreyT-hash/hello-world/README.md

 ## A brief overview of my projects
 1. [Gym and Fitness Program Management System](https://www.students.cs.ubc.ca/~tshrey/CPSC304Project_project_f3v2b_j8f2b_l0d9/)
 * Worked in a group of three to create a database managementsystem for a Gym that offers fitness programs for its clients.
-* Used SQL to write queries that provide comprehensive metrics regarding the client’s progress as well as the Gym’s business model and services
+You can *log* client data, *track* your progress and explore diet plans!

 2. [K-Nearest Neighbors Classification on Banknote Dataset](https://shreyt-hash.github.io/DSCI-100-KNN-Classification/)
- * Performed an analysis on a banknote dataset from the UC Irvine ML repository that enabled the computer to detect which banknotes were forged and which ones were authentic with a 99.7% accuracy rate.
+ * A machine learning project that was able to use banknote data from UC Irvine's Repository and detect whether or not images of banknotes were authentic or fake!

 3. [Sound Reactive LED Strip](https://github.com/ShreyT-hash/DIY-LED-Visualizer)
  * Used an arduino microprocessor, an electret microphone module and the FastLED library in the Arduino IDE to